3 Min ReadSeptember 16, 2025

 Even small incremental gains from data-driven inventory decisions, like cutting a single day off a vehicle's time on the lot, add up over months.
 Dealers who seize those gains pull far ahead of competitors who still rely on gut instinct.

-2. Shift From Manual Processes To Real-Time Inventory Tracking
+2. Shift From Manual Processes to Real-Time Inventory Tracking

 Integrating DMS data with real-time analytical dashboards ensures accurate and up-to-date inventory metrics.
 Manual reporting, by contrast, leaves room for expensive errors.
 For example, if a vehicle's days-on-lot is logged incorrectly by even just a few days, it can distort turn rates or make demand for a model look stronger or weaker than it really is.
 Integrated dashboards prevent these mistakes by automatically updating metrics in real time.